mooch443/trex/docs/install.rst

 * creating a local conda channel, and installing from there
 * running CMake/build manually with customized options

 Both are obviously similar in result, but there *are* differences (the local channel is essentially a script for the manual procedure, with some caveats).
 For example, the conda build is limited to certain compiler and OS-SDK versions -- which is something that you may want to change in order to enable certain optimizations.
-We start out here by describing the more automated way using conda, followed by a description of how to do everything manually.
+There is also no straight-forward way to add options like enabling Pylon support, for which you'd have to go the manual way described after the next section.
+We start out here by describing the more rigid (but more automated) way using conda, followed by a description of how to do everything manually.

 Local conda channel
 ===================